epics-containers/epics-containers.github.io/docs/user/tutorials/create_ioc.rst

             # simDetectorConfig(portName, maxSizeX, maxSizeY, dataType, maxBuffers, maxMemory)
             simDetectorConfig("{{PORT}}", {{WIDTH}}, {{HEIGHT}}, {{DATATYPE}}, {{BUFFERS}}, {{MEMORY}})

-You can see that this lists a a number of arguments that it expects.
+You can see that this lists a number of arguments that it expects.
 It then declares how these will be used to substitute values into the simDetector database template.
 Finally it declares some lines to go into the startup script (before iocInit).